-Subject: Seeking comments of stakeholders on introduction of Root Cause Analysis (RCA) techniques in accident investigation by the investigators, internal/external to ensure reduction in accidents in coal mines - reg.
+Subject: Implementation of Root Cause Analysis (RCA) based accident investigation by the investigators (internal/external) to ensure reduction in accidents in coal mines- reg.

-The undersigned is directed to inform that, pursuant to the directions during the meeting of the High Level Expert Committee held on 31-8-2021 under the chairmanship of Additional Secretary, Ministry of Coal, the Expert Committee in consultation with a view to ensure culture of Root Cause Analysis (RCA) in accident or incident investigation has developed a document on "How to conduct accident investigation" and "Format for Accident reporting and ATR of Accident Enquiry" based on Root Cause Analysis.
-These documents are attached herewith as Annexure-I and Annexure-II.
-Expert committee has further recommended that:
+The undersigned is directed to convey the decision of Government for implementing Root Cause Analysis (RCA) techniques in accident investigation by the investigators, internal/external to ensure reduction in accidents in coal and lignite mines.
+In this regard, with a view to ensure culture of Root Cause Analysis (RCA) in accident or incident investigation, guidelines on "How to conduct accident investigation" and "Format for Accident reporting and ATR of Accident Enquiry" based on Root Cause Analysis has been enclosed as Annexure-I and Annexure-II for information and compliance.

-- MOC may issue a guideline to enforce coal companies to get the investigation done through certified enquiry officers from a date, maybe 6 months from notification. - The enquiry officers have to undergo training (preferably for one week) to obtain the certification.
-The Syllabus for the training is being prescribed by the committee after consultation with the experts which is attached herewith as Annexure-III. - The Ministry may authorise all such UGC approved Mining University/ college/ institution awarding Bachelor's degree in Mining Engineering having facility for such training and having faculty trained in Root cause analysis techniques, to issue such certificates.
-Ministry may also agree for professional institutions like IICM and equivalent who are capable of hiring RCA trained faculties for training, to issue certificates. - The Ministry may advise all coal companies to give some incentive to all such candidates who successfully complete this training.
+2. Following the introduction of said Root Cause Analysis (RCA) techniques, all coal companies (including lignite) shall ensure investigation to be done through certified enquiry officers from a date not later than 6 months from notification of these guidelines.

+3. For certification of enquiry officers in this regard, format of training (preferably for one week), syllabus for the training has been prescribed in Annexure-III.

+4. It is also conveyed that all such UGC approved Mining University/ college/ institution awarding Bachelor's degree in Mining Engineering having facility for such training and having faculty trained in Root cause analysis techniques have been authorised to issue such certificates.
+In addition, professional institutions like IICM and equivalent who are capable of hiring RCA trained faculties for training, are also be authorized to issue such certificates.